Three Crowns: In English armory

 A shield of three golden crowns, placed two above one, on a blue background, has been used a symbol of East Anglia for centuries.
 The coat of arms was ascribed by mediaeval heralds to the Anglo-Saxon Kingdom of East Anglia and the Wuffingas dynasty which ruled it.
 The flag of the East Anglian king and saint, Edmund the Martyr consists of three gold crowns on a field of blue (Azure, three crowns Or), The East Anglian flag as it is known today was proposed by George Henry Langham and adopted in 1902 by the London Society of East Anglians (established in 1896).
-It superimposes the three crowns in a blue shield on a St George's cross.
+It superimposes the three crowns in a blue shield on a Saint George's Cross.

 The three crowns appear, carved in stone, on the baptismal font (c.1400) in the parish church of Saxmundham, and on the 15th century porch of Woolpit church, both in Suffolk.

 The emblem of three crowns is evident in East Anglian local heraldry; they appear in the arms of the diocese of Ely and the borough of Bury St Edmunds where the crowns are shown pierced with arrows to represent the martyrdom of St. Edmund.
 They were also included in the arms of the former Isle of Ely County Council, the Borough of Colchester and the University of East Anglia.

 A three crowns design is the coat of arms of the city of Kingston upon Hull, a large port in Yorkshire, but this design sees the three crowns stacked vertically and relates back to the Royal charter of 1299.
 The emblem is used by the city council and the city's two rugby league teams.

-In the literature, the coat of arms of the legendary King Arthur is also often given as azure with three crowns or.
-Indeed, Britain included three realms, Logres (England), Cambria (Wales) and Alba (Scotland).

 The University of Oxford uses as its arms the three gold crowns on blue accompanied by an open book.
 The origin of the three crowns is not exactly known but may refer to the arms of Thomas Cranley, Chancellor of the University of Oxford in 1390.

 Two dioceses of the Church of England use the three crowns emblem; Ely (gules three ducal coronets two over one or) and Bristol (sable three crowns arranged in pale or, similar to the city of Hull).

 The first corporate coat of arms was granted in 1439 to the Drapers' Company in London with three triple crowns.
 Three crowns also form the logo of Coutts, the London-based private bankers, but in this case the design comprises one crown at the top, with two below.